eProsima/Fast-DDS-monitor/docs/rst/ros/ros.rst

 There are different RMWs (ROS MiddleWare) available in the latest ROS 2 versions.
 Make sure you are using Fast DDS as your ROS 2 middleware in order to receive statistical data and monitor your network.

-In the following sections, instructions for using Fast DDS with Statistics in the latest ROS2 version are provided, as well as a brief tutorial demonstrating the integration of Fast DDS Monitor with ROS2 in a simple scenario.
+In the following sections, instructions for using Fast DDS with Statistics in the latest ROS 2 version are provided, as well as a brief tutorial demonstrating the integration of Fast DDS Monitor with ROS 2 in a simple scenario.

 .. toctree::
    :maxdepth: 2